 (A requirement that must be completed before taking this course.)

-- ENG 55 with a minimum grade of 2.0 or minimum placement test score of 18 ACT, 25 SAT or 71 CPT.
+- ENG 55 with a minimum grade of 2.0 or minimum score of 18 ACT-English, 25 SAT-Writing and Language or 71 CPT-Sentence Skills.

 Upon successful completion of the course, the student should be able to: